Brazil: Handling Internal Investigations

 The interviewee has to be previously notified to attend a meeting with the investigation team.
 If they are an employee, the notification is usually sent by their immediate supervisor, by the human resources department or by the legal department of the company.

 When involving former employees or third parties (business partners, suppliers, competitors, etc) the notification process may become much more challenging.
 There is no official notification or provision for official notice to be sent to the potential interviewees.
 Employees, former employees and third parties cannot be compelled to attend an interview.

 They may also attend the interview and refuse to answer the questions or request their attorney to be present at the meeting.

 Another major difference in Brazil, when compared to other countries, is that employees do not have the duty to cooperate or to tell the investigators the truth.
 There is no perjury and the National Constitution assures the right not to self-incriminate, even in a judicial claim.

-However, the recent experience, especially after Operation Car Wash, has shown that interviewees usually attend the interviews without an attorney and answer the questions in an effort to show cooperation.
+However, the recent experience, especially after the Car Wash investigation, has shown that interviewees usually attend the interviews without an attorney and answer the questions in an effort to show cooperation.

 The interviews are often conducted in the employee’s native language, because Brazilian employees feel much more comfortable participating in an interview that is conducted in Portuguese.

 The Upjohn warning is not required under Brazilian legislation, however its content may be presented to the interviewee as an introduction, given that it is usually the first communication between the investigation team and the interviewee, and to settle the grounds of the questions.
 When the investigation involves multi-jurisdictional issues, it is common for the foreign counsel to conduct the Upjohn warning, although national counsel may also do it in Portuguese.